vekotinkero/fatctrl-the-phone/README.md

 # FΔT MIDI Controller: The Phone
 This project demonstrates a basic MIDI controller done with Arduino UNO clone.
+The controller sends basic MIDI data so it can be used in any software that accept MIDI.
+I'm using Ableton Live 9 myself.
+I like the ability to map my MIDI commands to basically anything.

---
+## Few words about MIDI

 Darran has made a basic USB MIDI driver for atmega8u2 which works fantastically.
 The driver sends MIDI messages serially over USB at 115200 baud.